 Adventure scale: 4/5

-Accessibility: The sand and blue pool are accessible at low tide only, and accessing the beach and rocks requires a steep, unstable climb.
+Accessibility: The beach and the Blue Pool are accessible at low tide only.
+Accessing the beach and rocks requires a steep, unstable climb.

 The horse-shoe shaped Blue Pool Bay at mid tide, before the sand makes an appearance.

 Blue Pool Bay isn’t as popular as Rhossili Beach and Three Cliffs Bay, but it’s just as unique.
 The beach has a deep natural swimming hole called Blue Pool, which forms in the rocks by the beach at low tide.
 It’s re-filled and covered every time the tide comes in.

 Until the 19th century, Blue Pool Bay was used as a place to moor large sailing boats.
 Since then, it has drawn in treasure hunters looking for ancient goodies buried in the shifting sands.

 The beach is only accessible at mid to low tide, so visiting Blue Pool Bay requires some planning.
 The same goes for the Blue Pool, which is covered by the seawater until low tide.
 The pool is around eight foot deep, so cliff jumping is popular, just as long as you check it’s deep enough beforehand by diving to the bottom.

 I’ve decided to call Blue Pool Bay ‘the Durdle Door of the Gower’.
 The west end of the bay has a small rock arch named The Three Chimneys.
 At sunset, the views of the arch and the Blue Pool are spectacular, as the sun sets above the water.
 If you’re lucky, you might see a few dolphins.

 Car parking: There is a free car park at Broughton Farm Caravan Park.